MicroControleurMonde/SHA3/README.md

 The library implements the following fixed size hash fonctions: **SHA3-224**, **SHA3-256**, **SHA3-384**, **SHA3-512** and **SHAKE128**, **SHAKE256** the  for variable size hashes.

+The code was developed and tested on RP2350.
+It is compatible with RP2040 / ESP32

 ## Keccak-p1600

 - **Keccak-p[1600] library** [`keccakp1600.py`](https://github.com/MicroControleurMonde/SHA3/blob/main/keccakp1600.py)